firmstep-public/trainingdayone/README.md

     aws-vault exec terraformrole -- aws s3 ls
     ```
 9. Add outputs to Terraform config for bucket name and bucket endpoint

-10. Add object `index.html` and `error.html` to bucket
-11. Add web access to bucket - example found in demo_two
+10. Add web access to bucket - example found in demo_two
-12. Add external state storage to config, and init terraform to use s3 remote state - example found in demo_two
+11. Add external state storage to config, and init terraform to use s3 remote state - example found in demo_two
-13. Create a new template that uses remote terraform state to find the bucket name
+12. Create a new template that uses remote terraform state to find the bucket name
-14. Create a new s3 object that uploads to the same bucket from another template using the discovered bucket name from the remote state.
+13. Create a new `aws_s3_bucket_object` to the terraform template that uploads `index.html` and `error.html` to the same bucket from another template using the discovered bucket name from the remote state to bucket
-15. Terraform linting
+14. Terraform linting - to tidy up your code
      ```bash
       terraform fmt .
      ```
+     If you use **[Visual Studio Code](https://code.visualstudio.com/download)** as your IDE then you can install the [Terraform Plugin](https://marketplace.visualstudio.com/items?itemName=mauve.terraform) to get syntax highlighting, code completion, and automatic formatting on file save.
+It works on Mac, Linux, and Windows.